 Core switch

-Core switch requires considering the switching capacity and the link bandwidth to the convergence because the storage is placed in the convergence layer.
-So the core switches no video recording pressure, that is, as long as you consider how many people are watching how many ways to video simultaneously.
+The core switch requires considering the switching capacity and the link bandwidth to the convergence because the storage is placed in the convergence layer.
+So the core switches to no video recording pressure, that is, as long as you consider how many people are watching and how many ways to video simultaneously.

 Assume that in this case, ten people are monitoring, each watching the 16-way video.
 That is, the switching capacity needs to be greater than 10 * 16 * 4 = 640M.